How to create balanced teams

 - You want to avoid the social discomfort of picking last

-Method 2: Serpentine Draft (Skill-Balanced)
+Method 2: Serpentine draft (best for balance)

 For competitive games where skill balance matters, the serpentine (or "snake") draft is the gold standard used in fantasy sports and recreational leagues: